 SI.
-No Material issue identified Indicate whether Risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 6 Privacy and Risk Risk: The company has Negative Implication: Data Security Due to its reliance on digital platforms and the handling of sensitive customer information, privacy and data security pose a risk.
-Any breach or misuse of data can lead to regulatory penalties, financial loss, reputational damage, and erosion of customer trust- impacting business continuity and stakeholder confidence. implemented a comprehensive Privacy and Personal Data Protection Policy to safeguard customer information, ensuring compliance with relevant regulations and minimizing risks associated with data breaches.
-A breach in privacy or data security can result in significant financial losses due to regulatory fines, legal liabilities, customer compensation, and increased cybersecurity costs.
+No Material issue identified Indicate whether Risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 6 Privacy and Risk Data Security Risk: Due to its reliance on digital platforms and the handling of sensitive customer information, privacy and data security pose a risk.
+Any breach or misuse of data can lead to regulatory penalties, financial loss, reputational damage, and erosion of customer trust-impacting business continuity and stakeholder confidence.
+The company has implemented a comprehensive Privacy and Personal Data Protection Policy to safeguard customer information, ensuring compliance with relevant regulations and minimizing risks associated with data breaches.
+Negative Implication: A breach in privacy or data security can result in significant financial losses due to regulatory fines, legal liabilities, customer compensation, and increased cybersecurity costs.
 It can also lead to customer attrition and reduced investor confidence, affecting revenue and long-term profitability.
-7 Customer Opportunity Opportunity: The company has Positive Implication: Satisfaction & Risk High customer satisfaction fosters loyalty, encouraging repeat business, timely loan repayments, and customer retention.
-It also increases the promoter score, expanding the customer base and enhancing market reach. implemented a comprehensive grievance handling system with a structured three-tier procedure, ensuring efficient resolution of customer concerns.
-Dedicated support Satisfied customers are more likely to take out additional loans, make timely repayments, and return for future services.
+7 Customer Satisfaction Opportunity & Risk Opportunity: High customer satisfaction fosters loyalty, encouraging repeat business, timely loan repayments, and customer retention.
+It also increases the promoter score, expanding the customer base and enhancing market reach.
+Risk: Customer dissatisfaction can result in diminishing repeat business, reducing loan repayments, and ultimately affecting revenue streams.
+If the dissatisfaction is driven by unethical practices or non-compliance, it can trigger regulatory scrutiny.
+The company has implemented a comprehensive grievance handling system with a structured three-tier procedure, ensuring efficient resolution of customer concerns.
+Dedicated support channels for seamless customer assistance and ongoing staff training for quick issue resolution.
+Additionally, the company actively gathers customer feedback through regular surveys and reviews to enhance service quality.
+Positive Implication: Satisfied customers are more likely to take out additional loans, make timely repayments, and return for future services.
 High customer satisfaction reduces the frequency of complaints and disputes.
-Risk: channels for seamless Negative Implication: Customer dissatisfaction can result in diminishing repeat business, reducing loan repayments, and ultimately affecting revenue streams.
-If the dissatisfaction is driven by unethical practices or non-compliance, it can trigger regulatory scrutiny. customer assistance and ongoing staff training for quick issue resolution.
-Additionally, the company actively gathers customer feedback through regular surveys and reviews to enhance service quality.
-Addressing customer complaints, incurs higher operational expenses.
+Negative Implication: Addressing customer complaints, incurs higher operational expenses.
 Negative feedback can harm the company's reputation, leading to a loss of potential clients and limiting business growth and profitability.
-8 Regulatory Risk Risk: MML maintains a Negative Implication: & Legal Compliances Ensuring compliance with evolving RBI guidelines is critical to avoiding legal or financial penalties and maintaining the company's reputation.
-It also upholds fair lending practices and safeguards the interests of low-income borrowers, aligning with Muthoot Microfin's commitment to responsible finance. dedicated compliance team to monitor regulatory changes and ensure timely implementation across its operations.
+8 Regulatory & Legal Compliances Risk Risk: Ensuring compliance with evolving RBI guidelines is critical to avoiding legal or financial penalties and maintaining the company's reputation.
+It also upholds fair lending practices and safeguards the interests of low-income borrowers, aligning with Muthoot Microfin's commitment to responsible finance.
+MML maintains a dedicated compliance team to monitor regulatory changes and ensure timely implementation across its operations.
 The company also reviews its products, procedures, policies, and control mechanisms, while conducting periodic internal audits and compliance checks.
-Compliance with regulatory standards demands ongoing investment in legal support, dedicated teams, training, and technology, all of which can raise operational costs.
-Moreover, even unintentional non- compliance can attract financial penalties or lead to regulatory restrictions.
+Negative Implication: Compliance with regulatory standards demands ongoing investment in legal support, dedicated teams, training, and technology, all of which can raise operational costs.
+Moreover, even unintentional noncompliance can attract financial penalties or lead to regulatory restrictions.